Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Training patient-specific neural networks

 We train a patient-specific pose regression network using synthetic X-rays rendered from the patient's preoperative volume.
-To do this, we first sample random C-arm poses from a distribution over plausible angles that may be acquired intraoperatively.
+To do this, we sample random C-arm poses from a distribution over plausible angles that may be acquired intraoperatively.
 Specifically, we sample individual pose parameters from the uniform distributions

 and combine parameters into a single pose $\mathbf T$, where the rotation matrix $\mathbf R$ is given by \cref{eq:c-arm-rot} and the translation is defined as $\mathbf t = [x~y~z]^T$.
-The parameter ranges we use when training models for various anatomical structures are provided in~\cref{tab:parameters}.
+The parameter ranges used in our experiments are provided in~\cref{tab:parameters}.